 A happy hour…for a baby shower?
 Yep, that’s right.
 Mocktails for mom, cocktails for the guests!

 Ask guests to send registry gifts directly to the parents-to-be, and have the new mom or dad open them live so everyone can join in on the fun.
 If everyone is local, have guests set gifts out on their porch.
 A host can pick up and deliver them.
 You can even include a celebratory cake or freezer meal for them to stash away.

-If grandparents aren’t able to travel, move your baby naming ceremony or gender reveal to Skype or Google Hangouts—if you record the party you can rewatch grandma’s reaction over and over.
+If grandparents aren’t able to travel, move your baby naming ceremony or gender reveal to video conferencing over Skype or Google Hangouts.
+Plus, if you record the virtual gathering you can rewatch grandma’s reaction over and over.
 Read more of our baby shower hosting tips here.

 Virtual ladies’ night in

-Ready to kick off your own virtual party?
+Ready to kick off your next virtual happy hour or birthday party?
 Browse our selection of virtual party invitations for any kind of get-together.
+Wondering how to make a virtual happy hour invitation that’s all your own?
+Customize Flyer invites with your own virtual happy hour GIF, stickers, or text effects—and send in minutes.
 For guidance on where to start, check our or guide to how to host an online party.